A Spectral sequence for polynomially bounded cohomology: Introduction

-In Section \ref{Born}, we define the relevant concepts from the bornological framework of Hogbe-Nlend, and extended by Meyer.
+In Section \ref{Born}, we recall the relevant concepts from the bornological framework developed by Hogbe-Nlend and extended by Meyer and others.
 Section \ref{bSS} consists of translating the usual algebraic spectral sequence arguments into this framework.
 This is mainly verifying that the vector space isomorphisms are in fact isomorphisms of bornological spaces.
 These will be the main tools of our construction.
-In section \ref{pcoh} we define the relevant bornological algebras and define the polynomial cohomology of a discrete group endowed with a length function, as well as basic materials for the construction of our spectral sequence and some of its applications.
+In Section \ref{pcoh} we define the relevant bornological algebras and define the polynomially bounded cohomology of a discrete group endowed with a length function, as well as basic materials for the construction of our spectral sequence and some of its applications.
 The actual computation is the focus of the final section.

-This work constitutes a portion of my doctoral thesis at Indiana University Purdue University Indianapolis, under the direction of Ronghui Ji.
-I gratefully thank him as well as Jerry Kaminker, and Crichton Ogle for their many discussions and suggestions on these and related ideas.
+I wish to thank Ron Ji, Crichton Ogle, Ralf Meyer and the Referee for their invaluable comments.
+This article represents a revised version of my thesis.